ddijkstr/HOL-IntroToWindowsAzureVirtualMachinesLinux/HOL.md

 		_Creating a VM - VM Mode_

-	1. In the **VM Options** page, select the **Terms and Conditions and Privacy Policy** agreement checkbox and click the button to create a new VM.
+	1. In the **VM Options** page, click the button to create a new VM.

 		![Creating a VM - VM Options](images/creating-a-vm--vm-options.png?raw=true "Creating a VM - VM Options")